mozilla/openwebapps/addons/fennec/patches/README.md

     hgext.mq =

-to your .hgrc.
+to the [extensions] section of your .hgrc.
 Subsequently, copy all the patches in this directory to .hg/patches/ in your mozilla-central checkout.
 To apply them:

     hg qpush -a